MacCruzIn/IntoTheWild/README.md

 This project uses the LogStore package covered in the appendix of this book.
 An improved version is used in this project available at [LogStore](https://github.com/sargapman/LogStore)

+### How to use this app

+This app initially presents a simple UI with a single button: Set Home.
+Tapping this button sets the current location as Home.
+The app then sets up a geofence region centered on that location with a radius of 10 meters.
+The app records every exit and re-entry of the iPhone to that geofenced area.
+At the end of every day it calculates the total time outside of the geofenced area and presents that in a bar chart that includes the last 7 days of activity.